 Last but not least, a 150-horsepower engine might cost roughly $12,000, however model differences may increase the pricing.
 A 350-horsepower engine may cost up to 30,000 dollars.

 Further Expert’s Suggestions

 There are some tips you should keep in mind while purchasing an outboard motor.
-These following guidelines from boating experts will help you select the suitable engine for your vessel with an affordable price:
+The following guidelines from boating experts will help you select the suitable engine for your vessel at an affordable price: